Planning your menu for Easter brunch? Here are 10 must try recipes! https://recipesforeverysoul.com/2018/03/24/ten-easter-recipes/

-So this recipe was more like a last minute, “There is no dinner, what do I do?” production.
-I forgot to put the meat to thaw so I ventured into putting frozen meat in the Instant Pot.
+So this chicken and chickpea chili recipe was more like a last minute, “There is no dinner, what do I do?” production.
+Firstly, I forgot to put the meat to thaw so I ventured into putting frozen meat in the Instant Pot.
 I also wanted to use dry chickpeas versus canned ones, cue eerie music.
 I know not everyone is used to chickpeas but these are a delicious change from kidney beans in a chili.
 It is always nice to change things around, don’t you agree?

 But thankfully, this came out good for a weeknight “what the heck is for dinner” meal!
 I usually use my own chili seasoning but I had also got a big bottle of pre-made chili seasoning from Costco.
 I figured this might be handy for husband if I was too busy with baby but apparently I need it too!
 So granted this isn’t as seasoned as I like it, it was still good.
 I don’t have a ton of pictures because all I did was throw everything into the Instant Pot and then went to play with the baby as it cooked.